 Walk for the Wild at Hakalau Forest National Wildlife Refuge

-Friends of Hakalau Forest National Wildlife Refuge hosts the 2nd Annual WALK FOR THE WILD on October 14th, 2023.
+Friends of Hakalau Forest National Wildlife Refuge will host the 3rd Annual WALK FOR THE WILD on October 5, 2024.
 WALK FOR THE WILD is a unique opportunity to visit a magical destination on MaunaKea with a dozen stations along the limited access 5K Pua Akala loop sprinkled with knowledgeable biologists, botanists, entomologists, and other natural history interpreters.
 Those of you not able to attend in person, can register and walk 5k wherever you are, and celebrate National Wildlife Refuge Week from a distance.

-While participation is FREE, you can support the Friends of Hakalau Forest NWR by donating to our team by checking the donate option.
+While participation is FREE, you can support the Friends of Hakalau Forest NWR by donating to our team by checking the DONATE option.
+All funds raised will go directly to the Refuge via the purchase by the Friends of Hakalau Forest for seedlings or greenhouse supplies.
+All donation receipts will be issued by Public Lands Alliance.

-Last year, registration was capped at 400 registrants which were filled up in September.
-This year the FOHF have raised the number of registrants to 500 and suspect that demand will be equally high, so please register early.
+In 2023, registration was capped at 500 registrants which were filled up in September, so please register early.

 Walk for the Wild